 So what can you do to lower your blood pressure?
 Simple dietary changes can really make a difference.

-So stick with tomatoes because they have a lower glycemic score.
-Try to get them into your diet at least twice a day to lower your blood pressure.
+So stick with tomatoes and try to eat them at least twice a day to help lower your blood pressure.

-Be sure to combine them with light exercise and a healthy, low-carb, high-protein diet.
+Be sure to combine your potassium rich foods with light exercise and a healthy, low-carb, high-protein diet.
 Research shows that losing just 10 pounds can dramatically lower your blood pressure.

 Michael Jelinek is the managing editor of the Natural Health Dossier newsletter.
 The newsletter scours the world for the most crucial, cutting-edge discoveries made by the best doctors and researchers in natural and alternative medicine.

 Natural Health Dossier is a series of private research briefs prepared that challenge established beliefs and evaluate new ideas in order to dispel mainstream myths about diet, exercise, nutrition, health and healing, aging, pain relief, and more.

 Right now you can get a free special report “Cut Your Cancer Risk in Half: 5 Natural and Non-Toxic Secrets to Strengthening Your Body’s Cancer-Fighting Troops” that shows you step-by-step how to marshal and strengthen your “cancer-fighting troops” – and help make your body practically “cancer proof.”
 Click here to sign up.

 - Pricey Heart Procedure Lining Doctors’ Pockets - September 30, 2011